xommmmmmmm/QueueNineChimera/README.md

 1. Lift the assembly out by lifting from the bottom (spacebar side) first, then pull it out from under the daughterboard.
 Take care not to lose the 3 plastic caps from the pegs on the top case.

 **Test the new PCB**:
+1. Insert 2 switches in the top left for unlocking the board.
 1. Connect the JST from the daughterboard to the new board.
 1. Taking care to not short any board components on the top case, connect the USB-C to your PC.
-1. Open https://vial.rocks/ to validate that is detected.
+1. Open https://vial.rocks/ to validate that it is detected.
+1. Open the matrix tester and use tweezers or a switch puller to check sockets.
 1. Disconnect USB-C once done, then disconnect the JST.

 **PCB Assembly**: